CMU Rebar Shop Drawings

 5. Code Compliance

-It is important to mention that, in CMU construction, adherence to local, state, or national level building codes and conduct is non-negotiable.
+It is important to mention that, in CMU construction, adherence to local, state, or national level building codes is non-negotiable.

 The architect-of-record is responsible for establishing what codes should be followed.
-Our shop drawings comply with such codes, and those could include:
+My shop drawings comply with such codes, and those could include:

 • International Building Code (IBC)